 I might be casting on shallow water here, but I suspect Thomson tied his own flies based on close observation of insects two decades before Jennings published his seminal Book of Trout Flies in 1935, not to mention almost half a century before Ernest Schwiebert published Matching the Hatch in 1955, followed in 1969 by Art Flick’s Streamside Guide to Naturals and Their Imitations.
 Imagine what Thomson’s artistic eye and nimble fingers would have brought to fly tying.

-Even if Thomson and Young never met, Jackson most assuredly would have informed his close friend about his grandfather, perhaps while sitting around the campfire after a day’s painting or fishing, glowing pipe in one hand and a tin cup of whiskey in the other.
+Even if Thomson and Young never met, Jackson most assuredly would have informed his close friend about his grandfather, perhaps while sitting around the campfire after a day’s painting or fishing, glowing pipe in one hand and tin cup of whiskey in the other.

 The time Thomson spent outdoors with Brodie nurtured the fledging painter’s passion for nature.
 The entomology he learned from Brodie, which included how to collect study specimens, would have served him well fly fishing in Algonquin Park.

 Early Thomson biographers associated the painter with fly fishing.
 It’s disconcerting that McGregor wilfully ignores these earlier documentary references.
 It might well be he dismisses the biographers as ‘romancers.’
 The problem is that fly fishing was neither idealized nor romanticized at the time; it was simply another way of catching fish.
 Spin casting rods and reels were all the rage.